mrnyby/i2wd-workshop/html-basics.md

 Attributes are extra information that can be supplied to HTML elements that are always included in the starting tag of the element (`<p>`, __not__ `</p>`).
 Most of the time, attributes come in __name/value pairs__.

 For example, `<a>` tags aren't very useful on their own.
 Without a page to redirect to, they might as well be plain text.
-We can use the `href` attributes on anchor elements to define where the link will take the user when it's clicked:
+We can use the `href` attributes on anchor elements to define where the link will take the user when it's clicked.

 ```html
 <a href="https://www.warnerbros.com/archive/spacejam/movie/jam.htm">The pinnacle of web design.</a>